Logistics Solution Guide: Finding Providers in Mexico

 Important logistics considerations in Mexico

 Expanding or introducing distribution in a new country can seem straightforward, causing companies to take approaches that mirror their U.S. growth strategy.
 But foreign operations require more than simply replicating domestic systems.
-Recognizing and planning for the differences in Mexico allow organizations to plot a successful path forward.
+Recognizing and planning for the differences in Mexico enable organizations to plot a successful path forward.
 Here are key areas to keep in mind:

 Operational differences